Appalachian Trail: Albert Mountain fire tower to Mooney Gap

 Up for some more summit serenity and gorgeous mountaintop views?
 Hike the Appalachian Trail to Standing Indian Mountain, catching some beautiful summit views of the Tallulah River basin and Georgia’s Lake Burton.
 Hike the Big Laurel Falls Trail to a beautiful waterfall in a lush, rhododendron-filled forest.
 Or hike the oddly-named Pickens Nose Trail to a rocky mountain summit marked with sharp, angular rock outcrops and exceptional summit views; the Pickens Nose trailhead is just southeast of Mooney Gap on FS83.

-Albert Mountain to Mooney Gap: Appalachian Trail: Directions & Details
+Albert Mountain to Mooney Gap: Appalachian Trail Map, Directions & Details

 Free parking is available at the trailhead.
 Before you go, check for seasonal trail and road closures on the USFS Nantahala National Forest site.